Player Street connection - Upper Mount Gravatt

 - constructing new pedestrian footpaths and landscaping along the Player Street connection

-- removal of three street trees and a number of trees within the project area
+- removing three street trees and a number of trees within the project area

-During construction, residents and businesses near the site area may experience intermittent construction noise, dust, vibration and construction vehicle movements with reversing beepers and flashing lights.
+During construction, residents and businesses near the site area may experience intermittent construction noise, dust, vibration, lighting from portable towers and construction vehicle movements with reversing beepers and flashing lights.
 Due to workplace health and safety requirements, reversing beepers cannot be switched off.

 The speed limit through the construction site will be reduced to 40km/h for the duration of the works.
 Traffic signage and onsite traffic controllers will direct road users and pedestrians through construction areas to ensure community safety.